larrylawl/old-personal-webpage/_posts/2019-12-09-gradient-descent.md

 ## Learning outcomes
 1. Purpose of Gradient Descent
 2. Intuition of Gradient Descent
-2. Understand the math behind Gradient Descent
+3. Understand the math behind Gradient Descent
+4. Understand simultaneous updates

 ## Prerequisite: Cost Function
 Cost function is a function of our model's parameters that **measures the effectiveness of a machine learning model**.
 It is commonly denoted as,